Jasper Kim

 Jasper Kim is an attorney, author, media contributor, professor, and expert in international business law, negotiation strategy (technology, culture and ethics), and contemporary East–West issues and trends from a socio-economic and legal (interdisciplinary) perspective.

 Early life and education

 Jasper Kim was born in Toronto, Canada.
-He has lived in six countries, three in Asia (Japan, China, and South Korea) and three in the West (Canada, United States and England).
+He has lived in six countries, three in Asia (Japan, China, and South Korea) and three in the West (Canada, the US and the UK).
 His parents emigrated from Seoul, South Korea in the early 1970s.
 His early years were spent in Canada and the United States.

 He attended the University of California, San Diego (BA, Economics; BA, Third World Studies), the London School of Economics (MSc), University of London (MBA), Rutgers Law School (Doctor of Law), and Christ Church, University of Oxford (MSc Taxation; Faculty of Law and Said Business School).

 He also received training at Harvard Law School's Program on Negotiation.
 He was a visiting scholar at Stanford University and Harvard University.